fylgja/site/src/components/list.md

 <details class="faq-panel" open><summary><span>Do I still needs this with the pseudo <code>:marker</code></span></summary>

-No.
-If you plan to just set an icon and the color.
+No if you plan to just set an icon and the color,

-The native solution via the `:marker` pseudo selector, is all you need.
+then native solution via the `:marker` pseudo selector, is all you need.

-But if you plan to do more like animation or need better browser support.
+But if you plan to do more like animation or need better browser support,

 You should use this.

-We are planing to update the logic for the list-style to the pseudo `:marker`.
+We are planing to update the logic for the list-style to the pseudo `:marker`,

-When support is better and more stable.
+when browser support is better and more stable.

 </details>